 If a request for accelerated examination is accepted, a first office action is issued within about two months in most cases.
 No official fee is required.

 Yes.
-Any party may file evidence or a statement concerning the registerability of any pending application.
+Any party may file evidence or a statement concerning the registrability of any pending application.
 Such a disclosure may be filed anonymously, using the name of any individual.
 No official fee is required.

 Yes.